patrickmlong/pycr/docs/index.rst

 Pycr documentation
 =====================================
 A small utility package to automate relative quantification of mRNA from thermocycler ct data.
-Currently assumes perfect amplification efficiency.
+Currently assumes perfect amplification efficiency and unpaired samples.

 Installation::